magikarq/fishscripts/README.md

 ## ⚠️ Disclaimer

 This project is intended for users comfortable with the Linux command line.
 Always read scripts before running them.
-Use at your own risk.
+IM NOT RESPONSIBLE FOR YOUR SYSTEM BREAKING use at your own risk.

 ---